 1. Moscow Does not Believe In Tears (Москва слезам не верит) — 1980

-If you want to know more about life during the Soviet Union era, watch this movie to learn Russian.
+If you want to learn more about life during the Soviet era, watch this movie to study Russian.

 The talkie tells the story of three girlfriends who went through a lot from their teenage years to middle adulthood.

-The friends finally found a promising career and found love in the Soviet capital—Moscow.
+The friends finally found promising careers and love in the Soviet capital, Moscow.

-While this is not the typical action and engaging movie, it delivers that first-hand view and understanding of what life is like in communist Russia.
+While this is not a typical action or engaging movie, it offers a firsthand view of what life is like in communist Russia.

 It discusses the immense pressure on young girls to find and marry the perfect man of their dreams.
 The vocabulary is outlandish.